rxdelta/ldiff/README.md

 # Introduction
-this library is for calculating minimum changes of two collection in java using **Levenshtin** algorithm.
+this library is for calculating minimum changes of two collection in java using **Levenshtein** algorithm.

 # Usage
 here's two sample for using this api